 Improvement of Education Facilities

-As part of our educational outreach projects, Love The Oceans’ expedition participants paint educational murals and we invest in improving existing education facilities and building new classrooms.
+As part of our educational outreach projects, Love The Oceans’ expedition participants paint educational murals and LTO invests in improving existing education facilities and building new classrooms through contracting local building teams.
 As a result of Love The Oceans’ maintenance and construction work, parents no longer have to pay the mandatory maintenance fee that they previously had to cover to send their children to school, which means that our educational projects are currently sponsoring free education for almost 1500 children.
-By 2020 Love The Oceans educational outreach projects will also facilitate the establishment of the first secondary schools in the area: The local authorities have agreed to elevate Guinjata and Paindane School to secondary school status by providing teachers and teaching materials, once each of the schools reach 10 solid classrooms.
+Love The Oceans educational outreach project is also facilitating the establishment of the first high school in the area: The local authorities agreed that when we could get each school up to 10 classrooms each (which we have now done) they would change Guinjata and Paindane Schools to primary and secondary schools for the entire area and upgrade the current secondary school to the first high school, meaning education is now available up to the age of 18 for the first time ever in our area.

 As part of Love The Oceans’ commitment to the local community, we teach Sea Safety and deliver free swimming lessons to the school children on a weekly basis.
 Sea safety and swimming are essential skills that not only save lives, but also open a new avenue of possibilities: Despite the fact that 33% of the population lives within 25 km of the coast, very few Mozambicans know how to swim.
 We are aiming to change this in our area by giving free swimming lessons to the children from our local schools on Saturday afternoons.
 The lessons are crucial, not just to improve water safety, but also to encourage the children to get in the water and hopefully spark their passion for the Ocean.
 Adding swimming to their skillset also creates a new range of future job opportunities in ecotourism.